conduktor/conduktor-docs/docs/platform/gateway/installation/enterprise-install.md

 # Connecting to secured Kafka

 Conduktor Gateway connects to Kafka just like any other client.
-Any extra configurations (encryption/authentication etc.) can be provided via environment variable using the KAFKA_ prefix.
+Any extra configurations (encryption/authentication etc.) can be provided via environment variables using the KAFKA_ prefix.
 Security configurations can be provided using this scheme.
 For example:

 ```bash